Creating Commonwealth graves records

 Nevertheless, battlefield conditions meant that many of these vital indicators had already been lost.
 The reasons for this were varied; the circumstances in which the casualty had died, subsequent fighting over the same ground and environmental conditions such as the soil type all played a part in making it impossible to identify a high proportion of the bodies which were found.

 It was the job of the officer in charge of these search parties to record details about each body recovered, including the location where the remains were found, whether a cross was found on the grave and any regimental insignia or other means of identification found at the time.
-Items which required further investigation, or which could be returned to the family were logged by the Effects Branch.
+Items that required further investigation, or which could be returned to the family were logged by the Effects Branch.

-All the details were written on a ticket which was attached to the remains prior to their removal and reburial.
+All the details were written on a ticket that was attached to the remains prior to their removal and reburial.
 The cemetery officer would be present at each reburial and it would be his duty to record on a Burial Return form all the information that had been written on the original ticket.

 He would also record the plot, row and grave number of the reburial.
 These forms were collected daily and passed to the Army Burial Officer, who would then arrange for a copy to be sent to the Directorate of Graves Registration and Enquiries.
 The registration officer was then responsible for registering the new graves and for preparing comprehensive reports of the new cemeteries.